 At the highest elevations, usually above 4,500-5,000 meters above sea level, temperatures stay cool, and even below zero for most if not all of the year.
-The repeated snowfall over many years, compacts snow and forms glaciers, which store ice for when it is most needed, particularly for example, during years with little snow or rain fall.
-This melting snow in some cases, is practically the only source of water for such dry spells.
+The repeated snowfall over many years, compacts snow and forms glaciers, which store ice for when the rivers need it most, particularly for example, during years with little snow or rain fall.
+This melting snow in some cases, is practically the only source of water for these rivers during such dry spells.